sanskrit/raw_etexts_english/blogs/manasataramgini/2006/01/2006-01-26_in-abode-of-the-greatest-one.md

 tad vA indro vyAhR^itIr Uche tA upA.a.aptA Asanniti |
 Then indeed did indra proclaim the vyAhR^itis.
 They sufficed for him.

-Indeed the chant of the vyAhR^itis is : bhur-bhuva-svaroM |
+Indeed the chant of the vyAhR^itis is : bhur-bhuva-svarom |
 They fully describe the universe.
 Hence the shruti states: “yó víshvasya pratimaánam babhuúva”- the universe is the image of indra.